-The Department of Computer Science offers a Bachelor of Science degree with a major in Computer Science that allows students to pursue one of the following options:
+The Miner School of Computer & Information Sciences offers a Bachelor of Science degree with a major in Computer Science that allows students to pursue one of the following options:

 Computer Science is the study of the design and use of computer systems.
 The goal of the computer science curriculum is to provide students with the tools to identify those problems that are best solved by means of a computer and to design and implement effective, economical and creative solutions.